cozemble/design-research-vault/Expectations/Can Edit Schema in Data View.md

-SIn Airtable, [[Model Schema Editing]] happens at the same place as [[Model Data Editing]].
+In Airtable, [[Model Schema Editing]] happens at the same place as [[Model Data Editing]].
 In early user test of Cozemble, no-code developers expected the same behaviour.